donnafarris/aso_eda/README.md

 ## Key Insights

 - The majority of ASOs are launched by a few key countries, primarily the US, Russia, and China.
+- China has been ramping up their launch numbers in recent years.
 - There is a notable increase in the number of launches in recent years, driven by commercial satellite deployments.
+- Over half of the satellites launched since 2019 are Starlink satellites.

 ## Future Studies